 Under NI 58-101, a director is considered to be independent if he or she is independent within the meaning of National Instrument 52-110 - Audit Committees, and pursuant to this policy, an independent director is a director who is free from any direct or indirect relationship which could, in the view of the Board, be reasonably expected to interfere with a director's independent judgment.
-Directors Ryan Hoult and Doug McCartney are independent, while the other two Directors, L. Evan Baergen (CEO) and Dwight Martin (CFO), are both members of the senior management of the Issuer.
+Ryan Hoult is independent, Doug McCartney is a member of Burstall LLP, a law firm that provides services to the issue and is therefore, not considered to be independent, while the other two Directors, L. Evan Baergen (CFO) and Dwight Martin (CEO), are both members of the senior management of the Issuer and are also not independent.

 The Board exercises its independent supervision over the Issuer's management through a combination of formal meetings of the Board as well as informal discussions amongst the Board members.
-The independent directors may also hold scheduled meetings at which non-independent directors or members of management are not in attendance.
-Where matters arise at Board meetings which require decision-making and evaluation by independent or non-management directors, the meeting breaks into an "in camera" session among the independent or non-management directors.
+The two non-management directors may also hold scheduled meetings at which non-members of management are not in attendance.
+Where matters arise at Board meetings which require decision-making and evaluation by non-management directors, the meeting breaks into an "in camera" session among the non-management directors.